-ICCROM has increased the allowance for doubtful contributions from EUR 337,211 as at 31 December 2021 to EUR 338,077 as at 31 December 2022.
-ICCROM has added, inter-alia, doubtful contributions from Iran for additional EUR 15,810 and from Nigeria for additional EUR 9,939.
-In addition, ICCROM has reduced doubtful contributions from Cameroon for EUR 2,586, from Colombia for EUR 35,080 and from Mongolia for EUR 1,131.
+During the year, ICCROM, according to its accounting policies has increased the allowance for doubtful contributions which as at 31 December 2023 is EUR 412,023 (EUR 338,077 as at 31 December 2022) as at.
+The provision is based on the estimation on recoverability of receivables based on known information and assumptions.
+This process led to recognize doubtful contributions from Iran for additional EUR 15,810, from Nigeria for additional EUR 9,939, from Cuba for EUR 9,405 and from Pakistan for EUR 15,523.
+In addition, ICCROM has reduced doubtful contributions from Guyana for EUR 1,124.